 I have no idea how Puerto Varas isn’t more of a tourism destination.
 Not only is it quite generally a cute little town in the north of Chilean Patagonia, but it sits at the base of one of the most impressive volcanoes in the world.
 If you can get there on a clear day after the volcano has gotten a bit of snow, it can be unreal.

 Not far from Puerto Varas is Salto de Petrohue.
 This place is also spectacular and a brilliant place for photography.
+In fact, this might be the most under-appreciated location Patagonia images anywhere in the region.
 The river carves through the rocks, and you get the volcano basically right on top of you.

 The downside of this spot is that it doesn’t open until after sunrise.
 So, you’ll have to come right as the doors open.
 Security guards are pretty strict too.
 They might ask you to not use a tripod.
 A gorilla pod will come in handy here.

 Definitely the most underrated part of Patagonia.
-This area is almost completely neglected by tourists, mostly due to its remote nature.
+This area is almost completely neglected by tourists and phtoographers; mostly due to its remote nature.
 Not only is it far from anywhere densely populated, but it takes a series of boats and rough roads to get to.
 But, for those who get there, there’s endless beauty and loads of great photography destinations.

 Queulet National Park